bellateixeira/Ventaura/README.md

 Node.js (v14 or later) and npm or yarn (for frontend development)

-PostgreSQL database (Supabase instance or local Postgres)
+PostgreSQL database (Supabase instance or local Postgres) (make sure it is listening on port 5432, which is the default)

 Git (for version control)

 A modern browser (for running the frontend)

+Once in the app, run:
+   dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.Tools dotnet add package Microsoft.EntityFrameworkCore.Npqsql dotnet add package Stripe dotnet add package DotNetEnv dotnet add package Swashbuckle.AspNetCore dotnet add package Microsoft.AspNetCore.Http.Abstractions

 **TO RUN**